2025-05-17

 registration" using passport and selfies will increase the

 spending ceiling to 50,000 ¥ annually.
-WeChat - communications (like WhatsApp) and mobile
+Use Alipay to pay

 inter-city travels, e.g. Fuxing CR400AF traveling between Beijing